Koredotcom/docs/docs/xo/agentai/integration/genesys/manual-integration-of-agent-ai-voice-with-genesys-cloud.md

 This step includes creation of a Data Table with Agent AI bot details.

+!!! note

-**Note**: The configuration data is stored directly in the Custom Fields of the Data Table, not in a Data Table row.
+    The configuration data is stored directly in the Custom Fields of the Data Table, not in a Data Table row.
 A single Data Table represents a configuration of Agent AI.
 In other words, the default values of the Custom Fields contain the necessary configuration data to load the Agent AI widget.

 1. Sign in to **Genesys Cloud**.
 2. Go to **Admin** > **Architect** > **Data Tables**.